lzwjava/blog-source/_posts/2023-07-25-learning-wisdom.md

 > Stay with me…
 > 真夜中のドアをたたき

 As machine learning is hot now, I probably need to make it a hobby instead of a serious job.
-So to you, I hope that you can make what you need to learn a hobby too.
+So to you, I hope that you can make what you need to learn or what you need to do o a hobby too.
 Then if we didn't score, interview, or do the job well, at least, we have some fun.